-Overall, employees have emotional regulation skills, we see higher scores on markers of achieving peak performance.
+Overall, when employees have emotional regulation skills, we see higher scores on markers of achieving peak performance.

 This is not a causal conclusion.
 Yet, the evidence does suggest that emotional thriving coincides with more favorable outcomes.
 A psychologically healthy workforce has real value to the business and failing to recognize that could be a real competitive disadvantage.

-When employees build skills that help them manage emotions and their inner life better, it doesn’t just feel like the right thing to do.
-It may also be the key that unlocks the peak performance levels that companies are looking for.
+When employees build skills that help them manage emotions — and their inner lives — better, it doesn’t just feel like the right thing to do.
+It may also be the key that unlocks the peak performance levels that companies are looking for and need.